Listing your site with search engines

 If you change your Web pages, search engines eventually find these changes, affecting how you are listed.
 Page titles, body copy, and other elements all play a role.

 A directory such as Yahoo! depends on people for its listings.
 You submit a short description to the directory for your entire site, or editors write one for sites they review.
 A search looks for matches only in the descriptions submitted.

 Submitting a site to the search engines

 Search engines drive approximately 90% of traffic on the Internet.
-If your site isn't listed and effectively marketed on the major search engines how will your potential customers find you
+How will your potential customers find you if your site isn't listed and effectively marketed on the major search engines?

-All of the major search engines now use automated systems or 'robots' to index websites.
-They have a schedule and it may be six months before they happen upon your site.
+All major search engines now use automated systems or 'robots' to index websites.
+They have a schedule, and it may be six months before they happen upon your site.
 Submitting your site to search engines reduces the time it takes for your site to appear in search engine results.

 To submit your site, check the requirements with the specific search engines.
-You should submit your site on a monthly basis.
+You should submit your site every month.